 - We recommend that loading docks, trash compactors and dumpsters be located inside buildings except during trash and recycling pickup.
-The applicant states that garbage will be compacted internally and stored in refrigerated receptacles until scheduled pick-up by the Department of Sanitation - We recommend that the parking garage accommodate environmentally-friendly vehicles such as Zip cars or similar and electric vehicles.
-The applicant states that they will provide space in the garage to ZipCars or other car-sharing companies if there is interest, and electric charging stations for electric vehicles. - We recommend that to the extent possible full size trees and complete landscaping be planted in sidewalk tree pits, and in tree planters where precluded by ConEd vaults.
-The applicant states that they will endeavor to maximize the number of street trees around the project subject to feasibility and site constraints, and will apply for revocable consents to use planters in locations where street trees are precluded because ConEd vaults or other infrastructure.
+The applicant states that garbage will be compacted and stored internally until scheduled pick-up by the Department of Sanitation, and that they will explore the use of the garage for deliveries. - We recommend that the parking garage accommodate environmentally-friendly vehicles such as Zip cars or similar and electric vehicles.
+The applicant states that they will provide a car sharing service the opportunity to locate vehicles in the garage and will include an electric charging stations for electric vehicles.

-- We recommend that the applicant pay workers living wages with benefits, support a Community Jobs Project and rent retail spaces to local businesses.
-The applicant agrees to provide job postings to the Board and if possible rent ground floor retail space to locally-owned businesses as they have in the Ohm across Eleventh Avenue. - The applicant also agrees to coordinating logistical issues such as construction deliveries and temporary street closings with the adjacent development site. - Mitigation of Adverse Environmental Impacts.
+- We recommend that to the extent possible full size trees and complete landscaping be planted in sidewalk tree pits, and in tree planters where precluded by ConEd vaults.
+The applicant states that they will plant street trees consistent with zoning and will apply for revocable consents to use planters in locations where street trees are precluded because ConEd vaults or other infrastructure. - We recommend that the applicant pay workers living wages with benefits, support a Community Jobs Project and rent retail spaces to local businesses.
+The applicant states they will work with Building Skills NY and other local organizations to ensure that local residents are given opportunities for employment within the Proposed Development. - Mitigation of Adverse Environmental Impacts.
 We recommend the following as mitigations for the adverse environmental impacts identified in the DEIS: - The provision of space for publicly-funded child care; - Reconstruction and renovation of a Chelsea recreation park; - And standard measures such as signal timing changes, widened crosswalks, window-wall attenuation, quieter equipment and noise barriers for traffic impacts at two intersections, pedestrian flow issues at two crosswalks and construction congestion and noise on nearby residential buildings.
-(Section VII) - EMS Facility.
-We recommend that the city relocate the West 23rd Street EMS facility to enclosed space in the proposed project.
-The applicant is participating in active discussions to attempt to accommodate the Board's request for the relocation of the EMS facility to the development site.
-(Section VIII) - Hudson River Park Development Rights Price.
-We recommend that someone with more experience than we have review the conclusions of the HRPT's appraisers, and in particular the highest and best use and the development rights ratio.
-(Section IX) - HRP Project Priorities.
+(Section VII) - Hudson River Park Development Rights Price.
+We recommend that someone with more experience than we have review the conclusions of the HRPT's appraisers, and in particular the highest and best use, the development rights ratio .
+(Section VIII) - HRP Project Priorities.
 We recommend that capital funds provided to HRP through the sale of development rights be allocated to the following projects listed in their ranked order. - 1.
 Pier 97 Recreation Pier.
 Located at West 57th Street.
 Design and construction of pier landscape, playground, open space, utilities and finishes to create a public recreation pier. - 2.
 Chelsea Waterside Park.
 Located at West 23rd Street.
 Redesign and reconstruction of south side of park, including addition of permanent picnic area, rest room facilities and expansion of dog run with separate areas for big and small dogs. - 3.
 Pier 97 Upland Area.
 Located at West 57th Street.
 Construction of esplanade and bike path, bulkhead repairs, landscaping and utilities, and a small utility building/bathroom. - 4.
 Gateway/Hudson River Tunnel Project Area.
 This site is closest to Block 675.
 The Hudson River Tunnel Project path runs across HRP between West 29th and West 30th Streets.
 Design funding for that area plus the section from West 30th Street to West 34th Street: new esplanade, bike path and landscaping.
 Short term and long term proposals. - 5.
 Pier 66a Float Bridge.
 Located at West 26th Street.
 Restoration of historic Baltimore & Ohio Railroad transfer float bridge.